Persian Symbols – History, Meaning and Importance

 The Simurg (also spelled as Simurgh, Simour, Senvurv, Simorgh and Simoorgh) is a mythical flying creature in Persian mythology with gigantic female wings and a body covered with scales.

-This bird is considered to be immortal and is usually depicted with the head and foreparts of a dog, the claws of a lion and the wings and tail of a peacock.
-It’s sometimes portrayed with a human face.
-In Iranian art, the simurg is depicted as a gigantic bird that’s large enough to carry a whale or an elephant.
-It’s an inherently benevolent creature and is believed to be female.
+The Simurg is immortal and has the head and foreparts of a dog, the claws of a lion, and the wings and tail of a peacock.
+It sometimes has a human face.
+In Iranian art, the Simurg is depicted as a gigantic bird that’s large enough to carry a whale or an elephant.
+It’s an inherently benevolent creature and by most accounts, is female.

-The Simurg was considered to be a guardian figure with healing powers and the ability to purify the waters and land and bestowing fertility.
-It’s found in all periods of Persian art and literature and is sometimes equated with other similar mythological birds such as the phoenix, the Persian Huma or the Arabic Anqa.
+The Simurg was a guardian figure with healing powers and the ability to purify the waters and land and bestow fertility.
+It appears in all periods of Persian art and literature and is sometimes equated with other similar mythological birds such as the phoenix, the Persian Huma, or the Arabic Anqa.

 Mentioned frequently in modern and classical Persian literature, the Simurg is used in Sufi religion as a metaphor for God.
 It appears in many ancient tales of creation and according to Persian legends, it was an extremely old creature that had witnessed the destruction of the world three times.